Eurail Pass Review: Eurail Global Pass

 - Get the package with the number of days within 1 month or 2 months if you want to enjoy exploring each individual place/country and have the time.
 Don’t be like me to aim to go to so many places while studying at the same time.
-I was exhausted.
+It can be exhausting.

 - Write down on the pass where you’re travelling from and to.

-- Be prepared for train delays.
-Check the schedule and know that it can happen.
+- Check the schedule and know that train delays can happen.

 - If you’re travelling alone on the overnight train, be aware of your surroundings both at the train stations and on the train.